kunyora/kunyora-website/docs/query_component.md

 ```

 The `client` above is created using just the `baseURL` and the `nouns` of the `config`.
 When using a view layer like `reactJs`, there is no need to specify the `thenables` and `catchables` properties in your config as `react-lasa` automatically handles that for you internally and just feeds your UI with the result sent by the restful Api.
 Also we created a test url for this application on heroku which we specified in our `baseURL` property.
 We would also be connecting to the `/notification` routes.
-Then we go ahead to create our whole application to a top level [LasaProvider](lasa_provider_component.md) component while passing in the `client` instance and the `store` as props.
+Then we go ahead to connect our whole application to a top level [LasaProvider](lasa_provider_component.md) component while passing in the `client` instance and the `store` as props.

 ### **Connecting to our data using the Query component**